George Forsyth (footballer): Disqualification

 A report from the investigative journalism website OjoPúblico – which was released between the 31 January and 3 February 2021, a week before presidential candidates were finalized – alleged that three vehicles owned by Forsyth were gifted to him from companies he was involved with and that various companies he held shares in were not included in his electoral application for the National Jury of Elections (JNE).
 OjoPúblico wrote that Forsyth did not mention that he was gifted vehicles worth US$67,000 in his electoral documentation; a Toyota Land Cruiser Prado from Inca Rail shareholder and Crosland Kawasaki dealer Juan Forsyth Alarco, a Honda Pilot and Kawasaki Ninja ZX-10R from George Forsyth's GRT Seguridad y Control security company.
 The investigation also reported that Forsyth was the founder and a shareholder of Fyvcon, a real estate company, and nine other companies.
 Of the companies, OjoPúblico reported that Forsyth did not declare income from Fyvcon in 2019 and that he did not include four of the ten companies in his JNE application.
 Included in the report were statements by Special Electoral Juries (JEE) auditor Ivan Salazar Salazar, who said "the candidate did not declare income that he would receive in the private sector" and "we would be facing a possible omission of information", with OjoPúblico concluding that "the JEE of Lima Centro 1 will have to make a decision on the request for exclusion of the candidate".

 On 10 February 2021 when presidential candidates were finalized, the Special Electoral Juries JEE ruled that Forsyth be disqualified from the presidential election citing information that was allegedly falsified and excluded from his election application.
 According to the filed report, the information in question involved Forsyth holding shares to various companies that were not included in his application.
 Following the JEE's decision, the National Victory party still had the opportunity to appeal.

 On 22 February 2021, the National Elections Jury (JNE) annulled the JEE resolution, and he was reinstated to the race by the National Jury of Elections on 5 March 2021, following an appeal.

+2026 Peruvian presidential election

+On 23 June 2026, the We Are Peru party distanced itself from Forsyth due to his support of Roberto Sánchez, saying that Forsyth "does not represent the feelings of the party."